 Irish whiskey has nearly the same requirements but of course must be produced on the island of Ireland and can be distilled on either side of the border.
-The notable exception is that Irish whiskey can be matured in wooden casks other than oak.
+The notable exception between Irish whisky vs Scotch is that Irish whiskey can be matured in casks made of woods other than oak.
 This can seriously influence the flavor profile, but the majority opt for oak due to its hard-wearing and porous nature.

 Not so much a rule, more a tradition, Irish whiskey tends to be triple distilled, giving it what some consider a smoother, more accessible taste than its Scottish counterpart, which is generally distilled twice.
 There are exceptions, however, with Lowland Scotch brand Auchentoshan (whose founders are said to be Irish) producing triple-distilled whisky and Irish single malt The Tyrconnell distilled just twice.